pcingola/SnpEff/README_release.md

 # Databases sources updates details

+### Database compatible versions

+Update `make.bds`, variable `dbCompatibleVersions`.
+Add list of all database versions that are compatible with this release

 ### ENSEMBL vertebrates release number

 1) Go to ENSEMBL's site and check the latest release number: http://ftp.ensembl.org/pub/